Justin Patton Assigned to Oklahoma City Blue | Oklahoma City Thunder

 Justin Patton Assigned to Oklahoma City Blue

-He has appeared in three games for the Thunder this season and averaged 1.0 point and 1.0 rebound in 4.7 minutes per game.
+The Creighton product has appeared in two games for the Thunder this season, scoring two points and grabbing two rebounds in just nine minutes of action.

 NEXT UP: